Sunday, November 24, 2024

 Lisa Marone & Daughter

 The year that followed was brimming with fascination and curiosity as she continued in the youth program.
 Every Saturday from 9:00 – 1:00 working on the life skills of self-confidence, problem solving, cooperation and aesthetic appreciation whilst exploring challenging social scenarios and vulnerable emotions in a safe and supportive environment.
 Yes, participating in a theatrical production covers all that.
-Founded in 1925, with a vision to promote and create local theatre dedicated to teaching and training non-professional artists of any age, St Petersburg City Theatre remains a vibrant thread in the present creation of a dynamic theatre arts community in St Petersburg.
+Founded in 1925, with a vision to promote and create local theatre dedicated to teaching and training non-professional artists of any age, Saint Petersburg City Theater remains a vibrant thread in the present creation of a dynamic theatre arts community in St Petersburg.
 I chuckle as I think of my pre-teen daughter saying, “I love it here.
 They don’t treat you like a kid.”

 Spring 2017 brought news of the prospective closure of St Petersburg City Theatre.
 It caught me by surprise.
 How could an organization with a flourishing youth education program shutter after 92 years?
 The answer became irrelevant as I committed to help keep the doors open.
 My devotion was strengthened when another volunteer found notes from a 1942 board meeting.
 They stated that the theatre was experiencing financial hardship and a diminishing volunteer base.
 “How exciting!”
 I thought.
 The theatre had been in this predicament before.
 That knowledge filled me with unalterable determination.
 I was now a community theatre advocate with a duty to honor SPCT’s history with all its fluctuations of prosperity and adversity.